Wednesday Exercise 1.2: Using a Pre-compiled Binary¶

 Click on the title that says "Download BLAST" and then look for the link that has the latest installation and source code.
 You should end up on a page with a list of each version of BLAST that is available for different operating systems.

-- Based on our operating system, we want to use the Linux binary, which is \
+Based on our operating system, we want to use the Linux binary, which is labelled with the

-x64-linux suffix.
-All the other links are either for source code or other operating systems. \ While logged into
+All the other links are either for source code or other operating systems.

 osg-learn.chtc.wisc.edu, create a directory for this exercise.
 Then download the appropriate

 tar.gzfile and un-tar it.
 You can download the file directly from the BLAST website using